djcsdy/blobdb/docs/Core Concepts.md

 * **Block Device**: A raw block device formatted for BlobDB use.

 Each Volume may host multiple independent Databases.
-A single Database may also divide its storage across multiple Volumes.
+A single Database may also be hosted by multiple Volumes.

 Volumes are independent of one another.
 There is no automatic guarantee of consistency between Volumes except as provided by the Databases hosted by those